42 inspiring eyeliner looks to suit every occasion and flatter every eye shape

 Playing around with eyeliner looks will help you break out of your makeup comfort zone.
 You can go wild with a graphic design or keep it chic and classic with a winged cat eye – there really is a style to suit everyone.

 If you're already a pro at applying makeup and boast a steady hand, intricate eyeliner looks will come easily to you and can look spectacular.
-Equally, keeping it simple by using your best eyeliner to subtly thicken up the lash line can look just as striking and might be all the glamour you're looking for.
+Equally, keeping it simple by using your best eyeliner or even best eyeshadow stick to subtly thicken up the lash line can look just as striking and might be all the glamour you're looking for.

 While a slick of the best mascara you own might be enough to give you a boost of confidence. adding in an eyeliner can really open your eyes up and take your look to the next level.
+It also makes a sexy, smudgy way to take your look into the evening, or into a new season, say for fall makeup looks.
 To help you achieve an array of eyeliner looks, we've asked the experts for their top tips on how to apply eyeliner like a pro and curated the most inspirational liner looks for you to choose from.

 How to create eyeliner looks like a makeup artist

 - Find your formula: There are lots of choices when it comes to eyeliner.
 Waterproof formulas are brilliant for oily eyelids or watery eyes, kohl liners are great for smudging and creating a smoky eye, liquid liners are good for intense pigment and crisp lines, while gel liner is perfect for precise flicks.